-Python packages that are optional or would be impractical to bundle into the extension can be installed at runtime.
-It is recommended to only install a package when it is actually needed (not at startup, not even when the user opens a module, but just before that Python package is used the first time), and ask the user about it (if it is more than just a few megabytes).
+It is recommended to only install a package at runtime when it is actually needed (not at startup, not even when the user opens a module, but just before that Python package is used the first time), and ask the user about it.
+For more comprehensive guidelines, refer to the best practices.

-11.7.10 DICOM
+12.8.10 DICOM